nemjit001/crispy-bot/README.md

 - Stijn Winter
 - Tijmen Verhoef

-This project consists of low-level c code for controlling the alamak robot used in the NXP competition
+This project consists of c++ code for controlling the alamak robot used in the NXP competition.